-Sneakers, phones poised for tariff pain they dodged earlier
+Trump threatens new tariffs on $267B of Chinese imports

 On top of the duties that U.S. importers would pay, there’s also the risk of further retaliation in China — perhaps in the form of state-run media drumming up anti-American sentiment against U.S. brands with major operations there.
 They’ve done it before, including last year against South Korea when it shuttered stores and factories.

-Parts of Corporate America have been critical of Trump’s trade agenda, but not with the same fervor that it attacked and defeated border adjustment — a proposal in last year’s tax overhaul that it equated to a levy on imports.
+Parts of corporate America have been critical of Trump’s trade agenda, but not with the same fervor that it attacked and defeated border adjustment — a proposal in last year’s tax overhaul that it equated to a levy on imports.

 However, over the past few weeks, companies appeared to become more aggressive in pushing back against the third round of duties on $200 billion worth of Chinese goods.
 Crafting retailer Joann asked customers to sign a petition or contact their representatives.
-Purse-maker Vera Bradley said that it would be “detrimental” to its turnaround and eliminate jobs.
+Purse-maker Vera Bradley said it would be “detrimental” to its turnaround and eliminate jobs.
 Target weighed in, saying families would take a hit.

 “Tariffs are taxes, and taxes raise prices for consumers,” Target said in a letter submitted to the U.S. Trade Representative.
 “The current proposal to impose up to a 25 percent tariff on an additional $200 billion in Chinese imports will further hurt American consumers.”

-In a letter earlier this week, Apple said the tariffs would impact a wide range of the company’s products and goods used in its U.S. operations and would raise prices for some of its popular consumer goods such as the Apple Watch and AirPods headphones.
+In a letter earlier this week, Apple said the tariffs would affect a wide range of the company’s products and goods used in its U.S. operations and would raise prices for some of its popular consumer goods such as the Apple Watch and AirPods headphones.

 David French, senior vice president at the National Retail Federation, said the additional tariffs Trump floated on Friday would equate to “a $70 billion tax increase on American families just in time for the holiday shopping season.”